"The most revolutionary act one can engage in . . . is to tell the truth."

 Since 1979 I have been researching, writing, and speaking about the need to reform, humanize, and de-commercialize American and global adoption, and restore adoptee rights.

-I am author of two internationally acclaimed books and nearly 200 published articles (more than a hundred on Huffington Post, where I have written since Oct.
-2014.)
+I am author of two internationally acclaimed books and nearly 200 published articles (more than a hundred on Huffington Post, from 2014 - 2017.)

 - 2009.
 Nominated National Association of Social Workers (NASW) Public Citizen of the Year